 Liaison office branch or subsidiary: how to choose?

-Answer: In order to establish a business in France, does a foreign company have to systematically create a subsidiary company?
+Liaison office branch or subsidiary : In other words, in order to establish a business in France, does a foreign company have to systematically create a subsidiary company?
 In other words, can we find solutions more flexible, less expensive?
 A simple registration towards social bodies to hire staff, or a liaison office, or a branch.
 The answer to this question depends not only on the means that will be deployed in France.
-If in particular, the foreign company creates a liaison office, it has to be very strict concerning its operations.

 Concerning fiscal law, the liaison office does not have a literal existence.
 The charges of the liaison office are in principle deductible from the taxable income of the foreign company in its country of origin.
-However, if the liaison office has in fact commercial activities (see above), it can be requalified as a permanent establishment.
-In that case, in order to retrieve the French VAT that has burdened the prices of goods and services bought in France, the foreign company must appoint a fiscal representative in France.
-Such an appointement is not required if company is situated in a EU-Country.
+However, if the liaison office has in fact commercial activities, it can be requalified as a permanent establishment (see below).

 The aforementioned writings may be summarized as follows: